 Anyone can develop sciatica, but here are some factors that make it more likely to occur:

-- Advancing age.
-As you get older, you’re more likely to develop sciatica.
-This may be partly because of the next risk factor, and partly because herniated discs and spinal overgrowths become more common with age.
+- Advancing age — As you get older, you’re more likely to develop sciatica.
+This may be partly because of the next risk factor and partly because herniated discs and spinal overgrowths become more common with age.

 If this is the cause of your inactivity, our Optimum Health Rehab specialists can assist you both with your sciatica and with treatments for your other painful conditions.
-We can also recommend gentle exercises that will help you get moving without putting as much strain on your joints.
+We can recommend exercises to help you move without putting as much strain on your joints.

 For example, a delivery truck driver or someone who moves boxes in a warehouse might be at higher risk because of the increased strain on the back.
 If you have this kind of job, do your best to lift with your legs and ask for help from coworkers when needed.

-- Diabetes.
-As noted above, diabetes can cause nerve damage throughout the body, and this includes the sciatic nerve.
-If you have diabetes, following your doctor’s recommendations and keeping your blood sugar at the targeted level can help reduce your risk.
+- Diabetes — As noted above, diabetes can cause nerve damage throughout the body, and this includes the sciatic nerve.
+If you have diabetes, following your doctor’s recommendations and keeping your blood sugar at the target level can reduce your risk.

 If you’ve already seen a doctor about your sciatica pain but have not felt the relief you need, you may already be familiar with some of these common treatment options:

-- Anti-inflammatories.
-These may be over-the-counter, like aspirin or Advil, or they may be a stronger prescription medication.
+- Anti-inflammatories — These may be over-the-counter, like aspirin or Advil, or they may be a stronger prescription medication.
 For some people, anti-inflammatories ease the pain, but not everyone is helped enough by them.
 Additionally, they can have problematic side effects for some patients, including increased bleeding and digestive issues.

-- Antidepressants.
-Although the most common use for these drugs is treating depression, they are also used for some types of chronic pain, including sciatica.
+- Antidepressants — Although the most common use for these drugs is treating depression, they are also used for some types of chronic pain, including sciatica.
 However, antidepressants also come with a long list of potential side effects, including nausea, drowsiness, blurred vision, mood swings or changes, weight gain, and sexual side effects.

-- Anti-seizure medications.
-Certain anticonvulsants like gabapentin and pregabalin have a soothing effect on nerve cells outside the brain, including those in the sciatic nerve.
+- Anti-seizure medications — Certain anticonvulsants like gabapentin and pregabalin have a soothing effect on nerve cells outside the brain, including those in the sciatic nerve.
 If you guessed that these medications also have challenging side effects, you guessed right.
 Common side effects include drowsiness, dizziness, confusion, and swelling in the legs.

-- Opioids.
-If all else fails, doctors may prescribe opioids, but this is much less common in recent years due to the opioid crisis and an overall push to reduce the amount of these medications prescribed.
+- Opioids — If all else fails, doctors may prescribe opioids, but this is much less common in recent years due to the opioid crisis and an overall push to reduce the amount of these medications prescribed.
 In addition to side effects like drowsiness, dry mouth, and nausea, opioids carry a risk of addiction.
 Also, because of the limits on prescribing these medications, many patients do not get adequate pain relief.